genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/01_training-content-day1.md

 You will get familiar with all these concepts in the next lessons.

-## Developing your first application​​
+## Developing your first application

 This will enable you to see the basics of the Genesis low-code platform by starting with a very simple application.
 It is designed simply to get from start to finish as quickly as possible.
 It is in five main steps: